The last 20 years have seen massive developments for solar.

 Let's explore the key advantages and disadvantages of solar energy today.

-The first and foremost advantage of solar energy is that, beyond panel production, it does not emit any green house gases.
+The first and foremost advantage of solar energy is that, beyond panel production, solar does not emit green house gases.

 Solar energy is produced by conducting the sun’s radiation – a process void of any smoke, gas, or other chemical by-product.

-This is the main driving force behind all green energy technology, as nations attempt to meet climate change obligations in curbing emissions.
+This is the main driving force behind all green energy technology, as nations attempt to curb emissions.

-Italy’s Montalto di Castro solar park is a good example of solar’s contribution to curbing emissions.
+Italy’s Montalto di Castro solar park is an example.
 It avoids 20,000 tonnes per year of carbon emissions compared to fossil fuel energy production.

 Another advantage of using solar energy is that beyond initial installation and maintenance, solar energy is free.

 Solar doesn’t require expensive and ongoing raw materials like oil or coal, and requires significantly lower operational labor than conventional power production.
 Raw materials don't have to be constantly extracted, refined, and transported to the power plant.